 For the most part, current credit card assistance programs come in the form of deferment or forbearance.

 Credit card deferment and forbearance let you suspend the payments on your credit card (or cards) for a limited time.
-While both of these terms are typically associated with student loans, they can also apply to credit cards at the moment due to COVID-19.
+While both of these concepts are typically associated with student loans, lenders can apply them to credit cards under extenuating circumstances.

-Credit card deferment describes a situation where you are able to skip your payments for a limited time, yet interest does not accrue on your balances.
+Credit card deferment describes a situation where you can skip your payments for a limited time without interest building on your balances.

-Credit card forbearance, on the other hand, describes a situation where you are able to skip payments on your credit card for a limited time, yet interest does accrue.
+On the other hand, credit card forbearance describes a situation where you can skip payments on your credit card for a limited time while interest builds on your balance.

-If you sign up for a credit card relief program, chances are good you’ll be signing up for a forbearance program where interest continues accruing on your balance.
-This can be helpful for your finances if you truly just need a break from your monthly payments for a few months, but it does mean the balances you owe will increase during that time.
+If you sign up for a credit card relief program, chances are good you’ll be signing up for a forbearance program.
+That can be helpful for your finances if you need a break from your monthly payments for a few months, but it does mean that the balances you owe will increase during that time.

-As we mentioned, major credit card issuers have rolled out their own programs to help consumers recover from the financial impacts of COVID-19.
-Many are offering deferred payments for borrowers who request them, but other types of help may be extended as well.
+Many major credit card issuers have rolled out programs that help consumers recover from the financial impacts of natural disasters, pandemics, or other hardships outside of their control.
+Some offer deferred payments for borrowers who request them, but lenders may extend different types of help as well.

 Pros and Cons of Credit Card Deferment and Forbearance Programs

-Pausing your credit card payments could be your best option in times of financial hardship, but there are some pros and cons to consider before you move forward.
+Pausing your credit card payments could be your best option if you're affected by financial hardship, but there are some factors to consider before you move forward.

 On the upside, getting a break from credit card payments for even a few months could help you get financially back on track after suffering a setback.
-Not only that, but setting up deferred payments could also save you from having late payments reported to the credit bureaus in some cases, which could help you prevent damage to your credit score.
+Setting up deferred payments could also save you from having late payments reported to the credit bureaus in some cases, which could help prevent damage to your credit score.

-But the downsides of deferred payments are obvious.
-Your debt isn’t going away for starters, and you will still owe payments (including any past-due payments) once the deferment or forbearance period ends.
-Credit card interest will also accrue in most cases, so your debt balance will be higher even if you didn’t make any purchases.
+The downsides of deferred payments are significant.
+Your debt isn’t going to go away, and you will still owe money (including any past-due payments) once the deferment or forbearance period ends.

-To summarize, credit card deferment and forbearance can temporarily pause the pain involved in carrying credit card debt, but it’s important to note that the benefits may only last a few months.
-This may be enough time to get back on your feet and get caught up on other bills, however, so asking a card issuer for this type of help could still be worth it.
+Credit card deferment and forbearance can temporarily pause the pain involved in carrying credit card debt, but it’s important to note that the benefits may only last a few months.
+However, that may be enough time to get back on your feet and catch up on other bills.

-Most credit card forbearance programs are implemented as the result of a financial crisis such as the financial impacts associated with COVID-19.
-If you can’t make the minimum payment on your credit cards, you can start the process by checking your card issuer’s website to see if they offer any information.
+Most credit card forbearance programs are implemented as the result of a financial crisis.
+If you can’t make the minimum payment on your credit cards, you can start the process by checking your card issuer’s website to see whether it offers any information.

-If you are unable to apply via online chat or an online form, you can also call into your credit card issuer and ask for a temporary pause in payment or some other type of assistance.
-It’s possible you’ll be able to have your monthly payments paused or qualify for another form of help.
+If you cannot apply via online chat or an online form, you can call your credit card issuer and ask for a temporary pause in payment or some other type of assistance.
+You may be able to have your monthly payments paused, or qualify for another form of help.
 Either way, you’ll have to ask to find out.